amanptl/Learning-Sockets/README.md

 # Game using sockets

 ## Description
-This is a tow player basic dice game developed using socket programming in C language.
+This is a two player basic dice game developed using socket programming in C language.
 The server will wait for players to connect once two players join the game will be initiated.
 Once a player reaches the specified score the game ends.

 ## Usage
 ```bash